Bachendri Pal

 Bachendri Pal (born 24 May 1954) is an Indian mountaineer.
-She is the first Indian woman to climb the summit of world's highest mountain, Mount Everest, what she did in 1984.
-She was awarded the third highest civilian award Padma Bhushan by Government of India in 2019.
+In 1984, she became the first Indian woman to climb the summit of the world's highest mountain, Mount Everest.
+She was awarded the third highest civilian award in India, Padma Bhushan by the Government of India in 2019.

 Early life

 Bachendri Pal was born to a Bhotiya family on 24 May 1954 in Nakuri village, in the Uttarkashi district in the Indian state of Uttarakhand.
 She was one of five children to Hansa Devi, and Shri Kishan Singh Pal, – a border tradesman who supplied groceries from India to Tibet.
 She was born only five days prior to the first anniversary of the original ascension of Mount Everest by Tenzing Norgay and Edmund Hillary.
 She completed her M.A. and B.Ed. from D.A.V.
 Post Graduate College, Dehradun.
 She started mountaineering at the age of 12 when, along with her friends, she scaled a 13123 ft high peak during a school picnic.
 On the invitation of her school principal, she was sent to college for higher studies and, during her course at Nehru Institute of Mountaineering, became the first female to climb Mount Gangotri 23,419 ft and Mount Rudragaria 19091 ft in 1982.
 In that time, she became an instructor at the National Adventure Foundation (NAF), which had set up an adventure school for training women to learn mountaineering.

 Pal encountered stiff opposition from her family and relatives when she chose a career as a professional mountaineer rather than a schoolteacher.
 However, she soon found success in her chosen field when, after summiting a number of smaller peaks, she was selected to join India's first mixed-gender team to attempt an expedition to Mount Everest in 1984.